hafidmermouri/minivanjs/readme.md

 ### **children**:

-It can be plain text.
-In this case, it will be added as the element html content.
+It can be plain text or HTML Elements.
+In the first case, it will be added as content text.
 Example: `p({ attributes: { class: "test" } }, "Hello World!");`
-It can also be another html element or a list of html elements.
-Like in this example: `p(
+In the case it's an HTML Element, then it will be parsed and added as a child element(s).
+See this example: `p(
         { attributes: { class: "test" } },
         span({ styles: { color: "red" } }, "Hello World in Red!")
       )`